3 Minute Read

-You may be surprised to find that investing is full of emotional highs and lows.
-But you can't let those emotions make your investing decisions.
+Investing is full of emotional highs and lows.
+But you can't let those emotions drive your investing decisions.

-Recently, we saw how fear ruled investors who first pulled their money out of their investments as the stock market slid in 2008, and then, were too cautious to invest again as the market recovered.
-On the other hand, in the boom markets of the 1990s, some investors were so enthusiastic that they mortgaged their homes to have more cash to invest.
+Take the Great Recession, for example.
+Fear ruled investors as they pulled their money out of the stock market when it slid in 2008 and then were too cautious to invest again as the market recovered.
+On the other hand, in the boom markets of the 1990s, some investors were so enthusiastic they mortgaged their homes to have more cash to invest.

-To build wealth through investing, you must commit to investing systematically during the booms and the busts.
-And, if you invest the way Dave recommends by being debt-free with an emergency fund, you won't be as tempted to jump off the investment roller coaster when the market plunges—and you'll really enjoy the ride when it goes up!
+To build wealth through investing, you must commit to investing consistently during the booms and the busts.
+And, if you invest the way Dave recommends—by being debt-free with an emergency fund—you won't be as tempted to jump off the investment roller coaster when the market plunges, and you'll really enjoy the ride when it goes up!

-Your advisor's job is to explain your investing options and answer all your questions so you can make your own investing decisions.
-It is not his job to make your decisions for you.
+A good investing professional will take time to explain your investment options and answer all your questions so you can make your own investing decisions.
+It is not your pro’s job to make your decisions for you.

 But, that doesn't mean your investing professional will always agree with you.
 A recent DALBAR study shows the average investor who bought and sold their mutual funds at the wrong times trailed the S&P 500 by nearly 7% over the last 30 years.
 That’s the difference between a $1 million nest egg and a $300,000 nest egg in retirement after investing for 30 years!
 Your investing pro will help you avoid that mistake by reminding you to hold your investments long term.